humdrum-tools/humdrum-documentation/guide/ch01/index.md

-The following pipeline connects together four commands: it will play (using MIDI) the first and last measures from a section marked \"Coda\" at half the notated tempo from a file named `Cui`:
+The following pipeline connects together four commands: it will play (using MIDI) the first and last measures from a section marked "Coda" at half the notated tempo from a file named `Cui`:

 `yank -s '*>Coda' Cui | yank -o ^= -r 1,$ | midi | perform -t .5`